poldracklab/poldracklab.github.io/research_subjects.md

     page-layout: full
 ---

-<p>Please note, these project are active as of August 2022.
+<p>Please note, these project are active as of June 2023.
 If you take our screener, we'll be sure to contact you as soon as possible if you're eligible.</p>

 <p>We currently have the following opportunities available for research participants:</p>